mattpotato/mattpotato/README.md

 ### Hi there 👋
 I'm Matt!
 I'm a software engineer with experience building full stack web applications using React, JavaScript, Node.js, Express, SQL, and NoSQL Databases.

-Check this [full stack web app](https://canban-pi.vercel.app/ ) I'm currently working on, and the [source code](https://github.com/mattpotato/kanban)
+Check out this [full stack web app](https://canban-pi.vercel.app/ ) I'm currently working on, and the [source code](https://github.com/mattpotato/kanban).

 <!--
 **mattpotato/mattpotato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.